yourselfhosted/slash/docs/getting-started/collections.md

 # Slash Collections

-**Slash Collections** introduces a feature to help you better organize and manage related Shortcuts within the Slash Shortcuts platform.
+**Slash Collections** introduces a feature to help you better organize and manage related Shortcuts.

 ## What is a Collection?